msto/simple-venn/README.md

 and `venn3` functions lack the `normalize_to` parameter, and all functions return an `AxesSubplot` object instead of a `VennDiagram`.

-`simple-venn` makes label customization slightly easier by permitting string subset labels and including parameters for set and subset label font sizes.
+`simple-venn` adds four-way Venn diagrams and makes label customization slightly easier by permitting string subset labels and including parameters for set and subset label font sizes.
 The default font sizes are appropriate for an 8 inch by 8 inch axes.

 ## Installation
 Available on [PyPi](https://pypi.python.org/pypi/simple-venn/0.1.0)